Mallika Sherawat: Career

-Before entering films, Sherawat appeared in television commercials with Amitabh Bachchan for BPL and Shah Rukh Khan for Santro.
+Before entering films, Sherawat appeared in television commercials with Amitabh Bachchan for BPL and Shah Rukh Khan for Hyundai Santro.
 She also appeared in Nirmal Pandey's "Maar Dala" and Surjit Bindrakhia's "Lak Tunoo" music video.
 She debuted in films with a small rôle in Jeena Sirf Merre Liye where she was credited as Reema Lamba.

 Sherawat attracted notice with her appearance in the 2003 film, Khwahish.
 In 2004, she starred in Murder, a film inspired by Hollywood's Unfaithful.
 She was noticed for her bold role with critic Narbir Gosal writing, "she has the chops to pull off a role like this one.
 She´s confident and sexy as Simran and handles her emotional scenes with dignity."
 She received a nomination for 'Best Actress' at the Zee Cine Awards for her performance in Murder.
 The film went on to become one of the biggest hits of the year.

 Since then, Sherawat has been known for expressing her opinions in public, as well for the reaction to some of her statements.

 In 2005, Sherawat acted in The Myth, a Chinese film, co-starring with Jackie Chan.
 She played an Indian girl who saves Chan's character from a river.
 The Myth was her first international film.
 Her appearance at the Cannes Film Festival to promote the film secured a lot of attention, with Time magazine's Richard Corliss calling her "the next big thing."

 Her performance in the 2006 film Pyaar Ke Side Effects, co-starring Rahul Bose, won her praise from around the industry, with critic Raja Sen commenting, "Mallika steals the show with her disarming candour." and the film did moderately well at the box office.

 Her first release in 2007 was Mani Ratnam's Guru, in which she performed the song "Mayya Mayya."
 She played a guest role in Himesh Reshammiya's Aap Ka Suroor - The Real Love Story and reportedly charged Rs.
 15 million for a 10-minute appearance.
 Her last release of 2007 was Welcome, which did exceptionally well at the box office.
 Her performance received very favourable reviews with noted film critic Taran Adarsh writing, "Mallika Sherawat is electrifying."